 – How’s Raymond? she asked.
 Does he know I’m back?

-She was smiling like someone who has forgiven everything, and hopefully.
-I couldn’t say anything, couldn’t say to her that my dad had forgotten her, to him that I didn’t want to marry him.
-I closed my eyes and Sal went off to get some coffee.
+She was smiling like someone who has forgiven everything for a bit of hope.
+I couldn’t say anything, couldn’t say to her that my dad had forgotten her, to Sal that I didn’t want to marry him.
+I closed my eyes and he went off to make some coffee.
 Elsa spoke a lot, she obviously thought I really knew what I was doing, and had a lot of confidence in me.
-The coffee was very strong, it smelled great, and the sun soothed me a bit.
+The coffee was very strong, it smelled crisp and rich, and the sun soothed me a bit.

 – I’ve thought about it a lot, and I haven’t been able to figure it out, said Elsa.